nilsjor/ExPECA-examples/observability/README.md

 ## Python Notebooks

-To simplify setup and deployment on the **ExPECA testbed**, we provide two Jupyter notebooks:
+To simplify setup and deployment on the **ExPECA testbed**, we provide two Python notebooks:

 - `visual_public.ipynb` – Uses only a public IP connection.
 - `visual_public_edge.ipynb` – Supports both public IP and an internal "edge-net" connection for intra-testbed communication.